 The manual and recipe booklet aren’t the best.
 While it is certainly enough to get you started, I think that it could be a little clearer.

 Well, how do you know when it’s time to do these final steps?
-You have to wait for a series of beeps.
+First, you have to wait for a series of beeps.
 The confusion begins when you hear the first series of beeps.
-Unfortunately these aren’t the right beeps.
+Unfortunately, these aren’t the right beeps.
 You’ll need to wait for the second series of beeps called the paddle signal.
-There will be six beeps in succession.
-This doesn’t occur until close to the end of the bread making cycle.
+After that, there will be six beeps in succession.
+This doesn’t occur until close to the end of the bread-making cycle.

-If you only glance over the manual then you would miss this vital detail.
-If this is your first time using a recipe that require these steps then you’ll be anxiously awaiting these beeps.
+If you only glance over the manual, then you would miss this vital detail.
+If this is your first time using a recipe that requires these steps, then you’ll be anxiously awaiting these beeps.
 Who wants to wait around for beeps?
 It would be nice if the instructions gave you an estimate of how much time would be left on the timer.
 It would be even better if the recipe told you to ignore the first set of beeps.
-That way you could have a time reference that you can set an alarm on your phone to.
+That way, you could have a time reference to set the alarm on your phone.

-The delay start is a very common bread machine function.
+The delay start is a widespread bread machine function.
 On the cbk-100, you can delay the start of the baking process by up to 13 hours.
-On the control panel, you need to use the “+, -” buttons to select the amount of time that you want to delay the start of the baking process.
-If you are using this function to make your bread then it is especially important that you keep the yeast separate from the liquids and sugars.
+On the control panel, you need to use the “+, -” buttons to select the amount of time you want to delay the start of the baking process.
+If you use this function to make your bread, you must keep the yeast separate from the liquids and sugars.
 I recommend that you make a little indent in the flour to place the yeast in.
-That way you are certain that the yeast stays dry until the mixing process begins.
+That way, you are certain that the yeast stays dry until the mixing process begins.

 The bread pan is nonstick.
 In general, I don’t really care for nonstick pans.
 But in certain appliances, like rice cookers and bread machines, they are vital.
-Just be sure to never use a metal utensil to remove the bread from the pan.
+Just be sure never to use a metal utensil to remove the bread from the pan.
 Besides, you shouldn’t have to.
-Every time I’ve used this bread machine, I just turn the pan upside down and the bread slides right out.
+Whenever I’ve used this bread machine, I turn the pan upside down, and the bread slides right out.

 The bread pan inserts at an angle.
-To attach the bread pan you will need to angle it right, push down, and twist.
-You will know when it’s in correctly.
+To attach the bread pan, you will need to angle it right, push down, and twist it.
+You will know when it’s incorrect.
 It reads as though it’s more complicated than it really is.
-Once you do it you’ll see how easy it really is.
+Once you do it, you’ll see how easy it really is.

-As long as you remove the paddle shortly after you remove the bread from the pan then it will come out smoothly.
-If you forget to remove it, like I once did, then the bread residue will be like glue and you will have a tough time removing the paddle.
-If you find yourself in this predicament simply add enough water to the pan to cover the paddle and let it soak for a while.
-It’ll eventually loosen up and you will be able to remove the paddle.
+As long as you remove the paddle shortly after you remove the bread from the pan, then it will come out smoothly.
+However, if you forget to remove it like I once did, the bread residue will be like glue, and you will have difficulty removing the paddle.
+If you find yourself in this predicament, simply add enough water to the pan to cover the paddle and let it soak for a while.
+It’ll eventually loosen up, and you will be able to remove the paddle.

 The cbk100 comes with just a few items.
-You get the bread machine itself, manual/recipe booklet, a measuring cup and a measuring utensil (teaspoon/tablespoon).
+You get the bread machine itself, a manual/recipe booklet, a measuring cup, and a measuring utensil (teaspoon/tablespoon).